vtex-apps/store/STORE_BUILDER.md

 }
 ```

-#### `interface_name`
+#### `interface_identifier`

-The interface name (`interface_name`) is a string that uniquely identifies the declared interface within the app.
+The interface identifier is a string that uniquely identifies the declared interface within the app.

-If the interface app was published by `vendor` with name `app_name`, then the interface indentifier is `vendor.app_name:interface_name`.
-When there is no ambiguity, the interface may be only by its name.

-If the interface is not extending any existing interface, then its name must only contain letters, digits and underscores.
+It is composed by a name which only contain letters, digits and underscores.
+If the interface extends

-If the interface extends another interface, then its name should be the extended interface identifier
+another one, its name must contain the identifier of the extended interface plus a dot (`.`) as prefix.

-followed by a dot (`.`) followed by name that only contain letters, digits and underscores.
+`interface_identifier = [extended_interface_name.]interface_name`

+For instance, if a interface with label `details` extends `store.product`, then its identifier
+will be `store.product.details`.

+##### Ambiguity

+Since block and interface identifiers are unique only inside their app, there could be ambiguity
+when referencing identifiers declared on dependencies.
+If that's the case and the ambiguous block/interface
+app was published by `vendor` with name `app_name`, then its name must be prefixed with `vendor.app_name:`
+to remove any ambiguity.

+**Warning**: the prefix does not alter the block/interface identifier, it is just a hint for the builder
+to determine the source of the extended interface.

 #### `component`